 In LFV mode, the low-pass filter is disabled, allowing the subs to really breathe.
 I moved both subs through the same familiar scenes in Inception, Batman, The Dark Knight, and The Matrix.

-The SB-3000 (Amazon link) was able to dish out deep thundering bass and scenes but also articulated enough to add in character and details to whatever you’re watching.
+The SB-3000 (buy it from the SVS sound store if you’re in the USA or Canada) was able to dish out deep thundering bass and scenes but also articulated enough to add character and details to whatever you’re watching.

 It could pressurize the room, letting you feel the subsonic frequencies with ease.
 My listening room is open and large, and this subwoofer can hit well above its footprint.